Mission: Space reviews

 Written by Robert Niles

-Blast off to Mars in this elaborately-themed space travel pavilion.
-The highlight's a centrifuge ride in a mock space capsule, designed to briefly simulate some of the experiences of a launch and spaceflight.
+Blast off to Mars in this elaborately-decorated pavilion themed to an astronaut training mission.
+Hosted by Apollo 13 star Gary Sinise, your trip through the pavilion leads to a ride in a mock space capsule, designed to briefly simulate some of the experiences of launch and spaceflight.
+Of course, "something goes terribly wrong," so be prepared to help save the mission.
 The pavilion also offers a variety of interactive post-show activities.

-Do note that this is a cetrifuge-type attraction, based on the spinning machines used to train astronauts to handle high G-forces.
-On this ride, you will experience 2.5 Gs of force over a sustained period.
-If you have high blood pressure, are significantly overweight or have any history of heart problems, you should not ride.
-Choose instead the "green team" option, where your ride vehicle does not spin.
+Do note that this is a centrifuge-type attraction, based on the spinning machines used to train astronauts to handle high G-forces and weightlessness.
+On this ride, you will experience 2.5 Gs of force over a sustained period, followed by simulated weightlessness.
+If you have high blood pressure, are significantly overweight, or have any history of heart problems, you should not ride the spinning "orange team" version of the ride.
+Choose instead the "green team" option, where your ride vehicle does not spin and you'll experience none of the extreme G-force or simulated weightlessness.
+The capsules are a tight fit either way, so anyone with claustrophobia should just skip the whole thing.

 Pretty cool ride.
 Not great for re-rides but it does make a good one time experience.
 I do get all the intended sensations with this simulator.
 (8/10) - Lexi R